The Infrared Universe: Entropy Throughput and the Origin of Expansion

 obtained by tracing over horizon-interior and ultrasoft infrared degrees of freedom.
 As the horizon continually partitions the quantum state, the effective observable algebra and its resolved phase-space volume drift in time.
 Stationarity of physical densities in the reduced theory therefore requires a compensating rescaling of the effective spatial measure, which appears observationally as an expansion law with rate $H$.

-The tile picture is a mnemonic for this behavior: the number of resolved degrees--of--freedom units defining the exterior description remains fixed by the coarse-graining scheme, while their effective physical support grows as modes are traced out and replenished.
+The tile picture is a mnemonic for this behavior: the coarse-graining scheme fixes the entropy capacity per resolved degrees--of--freedom unit, while their effective physical support grows as modes are traced out and replenished.